 I smile as I tap the small, glass cinnamon spice jar over my cup of morning coffee.
 A dash or two of my favorite sweet spice takes my daily coffee from something I enjoy to pure indulgence.
-Plus, the health benefits of cinnamon strengthen and tone the body in so many ways!
+Although the benefits of adding cinnamon to coffee are generally known, the specific health benefits of cinnamon are often not!
+It can strengthen and tone the body in so many ways.

 It almost makes you feel like you’re getting away with something when you add cinnamon to your drinks and dishes.
 It has such an exciting, tempting flavor but it’s also incredibly good for you.

 Not all cinnamon is the same.
 There are different kinds of cinnamon, one of them is excellent for your health and another can actually damage your health!
 In this article, I’ll tell you everything you need to know about which cinnamon to choose and how much is safe.

 I’ll give you the symptoms that could warn you if you have a cinnamon allergy.
 If you have certain health conditions, you might want to get the ok from your doctor before adding a lot of cinnamon to your diet.
 I’ll let you know what those are and talk about other situations where you might want to be cautious about consuming cinnamon, like during pregnancy and breastfeeding.

 Here’s what I’ll cover in this post: